Skip to main content

 portfolio_executor.rs:

-2. Wait for both or timeout.
+2. Wait for the first conclusive result, or for the timeout.

 3. Cross-validate:

-• both unsat → accepted.
+• all adapters return unsat → accepted.

-• timeouts handled per policy.
+• timeouts handled per policy (see Configuration below).

 Caching